Buccaneers hand 49ers sixth straight loss

-The Bucs rushed for 249 yards Sunday, as rookie Peyton Barber added 84 yards and a touchdown on 12 carries.
-They exploited a 49ers run defense ranked last in the NFL.

-"It was no secret," Bucs coach Dirk Koetter said.
-"The 49ers have been giving up a lot of yards rushing, and we were foolish if we didn't try to run the ball."
+SANTA CLARA, Calif. -- Running back Jacquizz Rodgers rushed for 156 yards, Jameis Winston threw three touchdown passes, and the Tampa Bay Buccaneers came from behind to defeat the San Francisco 49ers 34-17 at Levi's Stadium on Sunday.

-The Bucs had plenty of success passing the ball, too.
-Jameis Winston completed 21 of 30 passes for 269 yards and three touchdowns.
-Wide receiver Mike Evans caught eight passes for 96 yards and two touchdowns for the Bucs, who were without injured wide receiver Vincent Jackson (knee).
-Wideout Russell Shepard caught five passes for 77 yards and a score.
+Wide receiver Mike Evans caught eight passes for 96 yards and two touchdowns for the Buccaneers (3-3), who won their second straight game.
+The Bucs were without injured wide receiver Vincent Jackson (knee), but wideout Russell Shepard caught five passes for 77 yards and a score.

 Quarterback Colin Kaepernick started his second straight game and threw for 143 yards and one touchdown for the 49ers (1-6), who lost their sixth straight game.
 Kaepernick rushed for a team-high 84 yards on nine carries.
 He completed 16 of 34 passes, was intercepted once and lost a fumble.